dancfox/build-it/README.md

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 1. Note the outputs from the SAM deployment process.
-These contain the resource names and/or ARNs which are used for testing.
+These contain the API endpoint URL you will use for testing.

 ## How it works